salwil/conversational_agent_for_medical_dialogues/README.md

 The MDA is a hybrid system, consisting of transformer- probability- and rulebased question generation.
 The dialogue management consists of finite-state, frame-based as well as agent-based components.
 The MDA is responsible to lead the conversation, it is a system-initiative architecture.
-The MDA is clearly a task-oriented dialogue agent.
+The MDA is a task-oriented dialogue agent.
 The implemented rules as well as the predetermined questions and sentence parts are aligned exclusively to the topic of orofacial pains.